ColinTreanor/Hackku2024_XRPL/README.md

 ```

 ## Usage
-To start using the Koala Pouch, clone this repository and run the following commands:
+To start using the Koala Walla, clone this repository and run the following commands:

 For the Front-End:
 ```bash